-Backpack is not waterproof and zipper breaks easily.
+Backpack isn't waterproof, and zipper breaks easily.
 Reports of water boxes leaking on arrival.
-Owners feel included food and water isn’t enough to sustain four people.
+Owners feel included food and water isn’t enough to sustain 4 people.

 Included backpack has plenty of room for additional items, and is easier to carry with the chest strap that is included.
 Pocket stove is a nice plus.

-Food is in four-person servings only, rather than one-person.
-Only enough water for a couple of days, not five.
+Food is in 4-person servings only, rather than 1-person.
+Only enough water for a couple of days, not 5.
 All food must be rehydrated, requiring more water.
 Some owners are turned off by the pungent mothball or vinyl smell of the package.

 Owners like the included bag’s styling, which doesn’t scream “emergency.”
 Decent quality supplies, users report.
 Bag has enough room to pack extra supplies or clothing.
 Crank-charge flashlight/radio is a nice plus.